#file-encryption #encryption-decryption #directory-structure #encryption #filename #decryption #aes-256

 Features

-• Encrypt and decrypt multiple files using AES-256 GCM mode.
+• Encrypt and decrypt multiple files when operating on the directory level using AES-256 GCM and ECB modes.
 GCM is chosen as the default mode.

 • The program is multi-threaded, so the user can manually choose the number of threads.